andaze/WebCorporate/content/solution/storage/index.en.md

   imageDescription: ''
 subtitle: Big Data Analytics Development" for inexpensive and speedy analysis of exponentially growing data
+description: "Andaze Ltd's solution, AZURE TABLE STORAGE, provides 'Big Data Analysis Development' for inexpensive and speedy analysis of exponentially increasing data.
+We quickly build a database with our large-scale data storage Azure Table Storage.
+Please feel free to contact us if your company is having trouble handling big data."
 ---
 # AZURE TABLE STORAGE